UK Stocks-Factors to watch on Tuesday July 22

-EDINBURGH, July 22 (Reuters) - Britain’s FTSE 100 index is seen opening up on Tuesday, with futures 0.3 higher ahead of the cash market open, according to financial bookmakers.
+EDINBURGH, July 22 (Reuters) - Britain’s FTSE 100 index is seen opening up 21 to 23 points, or 0.3 percent higher on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The blue-chip FTSE 100 index ended 0.3 percent lower at 6,728.44 points, with tobacco stocks hit by a multi-billion-dollar fine against RJ Reynolds in the United States and retailers slipping after a profit warning from Tesco.